 - Females of age 19 to 30 can have around 260 calories of junk

 - Male and female above 50 can have around 120 calories of junk food.

 These permissible limits are subjective to the amount of physical activity and exercises one does during the day.

 Junk food may be the most preferred food but definitely not the healthiest.
 It is very important that you know how much is too much for your body.
-Consuming permissiable amounts accordingly on occasional basis should be the way to devour junk food.
+Consuming permissible amounts accordingly on an occasional basis should be the way to devour junk food.